Skip to content

 Tip

-When the center column is fully inserted into the base pulley, it should be fixed in place and appear as shown in the right image.
+When the center column is fully inserted into the base pulley, it should be fixed in place (as shown in the right image).

 Step 7: Pulley mounting